 To confuse the matter further, some of these names are homonyms.
 For example, there is a Congo sampled from Canada that is a synonym of All Blue, but also a Congo sampled from the UK that is a synonym of Purple Peruvian.
 The results of genotyping are only as good as the ID of the varieties studied.

 Some people who have grown synonymous varieties think that they are morphologically different.
 This is certainly possible.
 Genetic markers are able to detect major rearrangements of the genome that occur as the result of sexual recombination, but they will not detect somatic mutations.
-Somatic mutations are fairly common in potato and can accumulate over time, resulting in lines of clones that are genetically indistinguishable but with some differences in traits.
+Somatic mutations are fairly common in potato and can accumulate over time, resulting in lines of clones that are indistinguishable by genetic markers but with some differences in traits.
 In many cases, synonyms have been geographically separated for a long time, with populations in North America, South America, and Europe.
 It is likely that there has been at least a little divergence.
 Another possible reason for differences is disease burden.
 Potatoes tend to perform differently and display different morphological characteristics when infected with viruses.
 Many of the synonymous varieties have been maintained as heirlooms and are not available as certified tubers, so they may have greater disease burdens compared to the commercially available forms.